chingchenms/llvm/docs/Coroutines.rst

 An LLVM coroutine is represented as an LLVM function that has calls to `coroutine intrinsics`_ defining the structure of the coroutine.
-After mandatory CoroSplit_ pass, a coroutine is split into several functions that represent three different ways of how control can enter the
+After lowering, a coroutine is split into several functions that represent three different ways of how control can enter the
 coroutine: